Here’s a summary of the most important insights I have gained from my four decades of personal and spiritual growth work.

 This is what I call finding your way Home.
 This is the Hero’s Journey to the Authentic Self.
 Your emotions and your whole body will relax and unwind.
 You’ll learn how to help your reactive emotions shift from a stormy ocean to gentle waves caressing the shore.

 Key 4.
 When you let yourself have deep emotional experiences in the safety of a wise loving person or a well-trained therapist, the most profound transformations emerge.

 In this place of unconditional love, you will understand your defense strategies thoroughly.
-Insights flood your mind, and compassion takes up residency in your whole being.
-The reactive patterns lose their hold because they no longer operate at an unconscious level.
+Insights will flood your mind, and compassion will take up residency in your whole being.
+The reactive patterns will lose their hold because they will no longer operate at an unconscious level.

 Key 5.
-The shame you once carried for being less than perfect can be transformed.
+The shame you once carried for being less than perfect will be transformed.

-From a new place of inner strength, you can learn how to let your walls down in safe places … with safe people.
+From a new place of inner strength and intimacy with God, you can learn how to let your walls down in safe places … with safe people.
 You can trot out your Authentic Self into the light of day and see who she or he is.
 Sometimes she is a wise old crone and sometimes an impish child.
 Sometimes a funny monkey swinging from trees, and sometimes the most somber recluse you could ever imagine, sitting high on top of a mountain all alone, happily basking in the solitude, intimately communing with the heart of the most Holy.

-P.S.
-It helps to bring the person you love most to therapy with you so you both learn how to become a safe harbor in the midst of the storm.
-When your loved one is involved in therapy, the results double according to attachment theory research reported by Dr. Sue Johnson in her book Love Sense.
+It helps to bring your spouse to therapy with you so you both learn how to become a safe harbor in the midst of the storm.
+When your loved one is involved in therapy, the results double according to attachment theory research reported by Dr. Sue Johnson in her book, Love Sense.